uChip/pi-top_Glimmer/README.md

 <img src="https://github.com/uChip/pi-top_Glimmer/blob/master/pi-top_Glimmer_front.png" alt="Accessory board for pi-top laptop or pi-topCEED" height="308" width="365">
 This repository contains the design files and write-up for pi-top_Glimmer.

-The pi-top Glimmer is an accessory board for the [pi-topCEED] (https://pi-top.com/product/ceed).
+The pi-top Glimmer is an accessory board for the [pi-topCEED](https://pi-top.com/product/ceed).
 It also fits the pi-top laptop.
 The board reconstitutes the Raspberry Pi GPIO connector.
-Unlike the [pi-topPROTO] (https://pi-top.com/buy/addon) the Glimmer places the connector optimally for connecting the ["T-Cobbler Plus - GPIO Breakout"] (https://www.adafruit.com/product/2028) or the ["Pi Wedge"] (https://www.sparkfun.com/products/13717).
+Unlike the [pi-topPROTO](https://pi-top.com/buy/addon) the Glimmer places the connector optimally for connecting the ["T-Cobbler Plus - GPIO Breakout"](https://www.adafruit.com/product/2028) or the ["Pi Wedge"](https://www.sparkfun.com/products/13717).

 <picture>